-Funds that will be raised as a result of the Notes issue will be used to refinance the Group's existing LV0000802445 Notes and the Group's liabilities on Loan Marketplace, as well as to finance the new product development and expansion.
+Funds that will be raised as a result of the Notes issue will be used to refinance the Group's liabilities on Loan Marketplace, as well as to finance the new product development and further geographic expansion.
 The Funds will be distributed to the Group Subsidiaries on basis of loan agreements between the Issuer and the Subsidiaries.